Dr Azadeh Chalabi

 Azadeh Chalabi is a Lecturer in School of Law and Transitional Justice Institute (TJI).
-In April 2015, she completed her PhD (with no correction) at University College London (UCL) Faculty of Laws.
+Before joining Ulster, she was a Teaching Fellow at University College London (UCL) Faculty of Laws where she completed her PhD (with no correction).
 Azadeh also holds an LLB (with high honours) and LLM (with high honours).
-She was awarded three research scholarships from UCL Graduate School and UCL Faculty of Laws.

-Azadeh’s teaching interests are in the areas of Human Rights Law; Law and Development; Gender and Human Rights; Economic, Social and Cultural Rights; Public International Law; Comparative Law; Sociology of Law; Jurisprudence and Empirical Research Methods (qualitative and quantitative).
-Before joining Ulster, Azadeh was a teaching fellow in International Human Rights Law, Women’s Rights, Comparative Human Rights Law, and Human Rights and Criminal Law at UCL Faculty of Laws.
+Azadeh’s teaching interests are in the areas of Human Rights Law; Law and Development; Gender and Human Rights; Economic, Social and Cultural Rights; Public International Law; Comparative Law; Sociology of Law; Jurisprudence; and Research Methodology (qualitative and quantitative).
+Since May 2017, she is Fellow of the Higher Education Academy (FHEA).

 This list was generated by the Ulster University Institutional Repository (UIR).

 - National Human Rights Action Planning (forthcoming)Date: (2018)

 - Corruption and the Legitimacy of Law: A Socio-Legal PerspectiveDate: (2017)

 - Australia’s National Human Rights Action Plans: traditional or modern model of planning?The International Journal of Human RightsDate: (2016)

 - States’ Compliance with the Obligation to Adopt a National Human Rights Action PlanThe European Human Rights Law ReviewDate: (2015)

 - The Problem-Oriented Approach to Improving National Human Rights Action PlansThe Oxford Journal of Human Rights PracticeDate: (2015)